“Max, come see these jars I found,” Lucy called.

 Before Lucy, a Möbius strip had been a non-orientable surface that appeared to have two sides but actually had only one side and one edge.
 One could travel on this surface indefinitely and Max felt his whole life had been spent trudging that singular path without end, the universe's parlor trick to keep him grounded.
 With garish makeup, old fashioned stripper music, and slight-of-foot, Lucy had made a Möbius strip of love.
 It no longer mattered to Max if the universe was finite or infinite.

 With Lucy in the kitchen, Willows became the hangout of choice in the neighborhood.
-African Americans and Africans, Scandinavians, West Indians, European singers or Japanese dancers on tour at the Opera House that was once again thriving, white hipsters (some would say gentrifiers) from Manhattan who wanted more space for less money, all gathered at Willows in a goulash that was as rich as Queen Mother’s Oil Down.
+American Blacks and West Africans, Scandinavians, European singers or Japanese dancers on tour at the Opera House that was once again thriving, West Indians, white hipsters (some would say gentrifiers) from Manhattan who wanted more space for less money, all gathered at Willows in a goulash that was as rich as Queen Mother’s Oil Down.
 Lucy said there was no better name for a dish of anything from anywhere than Oil Down and under Queen Mother’s tutelage she became a master of the Grenadian national dish.
-Lucy’s Oil Down, wildly popular at Willows, was the only thing that was a constant on the menu every week.
+Lucy’s Oil Down, wildly popular at Willows, was the only thing that was a constant on each week’s menu.

 It was blistering cold the day Lucy came home with the dog.
 The sky was charcoal.
 Trash on the sidewalks was encased in soot-black ice.
 When Max opened the front door of the house, the smell of nutmeg was overwhelming.
 For the first time it made him feel sick.
 This frightened him.
 His breathing began to accelerate.
 As he climbed the stairs, he struggled to keep the panic down.
 The first thing that greeted him as he entered the apartment was a blast of heat.